 This was my first time using Bernat Softee Chunky yarn for a blanket, and I really loved how fast it worked up and how soft and squishy the blanket turned out!
 It’s definitely a great yarn if you need a nice chunky throw to keep you warm :).

-ROW 2-3: Work 2 rows of HDC.
+Rows 2 – 3: Work 1 HDC in each stitch across the row.
 (I am not counting the chain two as a stitch, so I am working into the first HDC from the row below.)
+CH 2 and turn.

-ROW 4: HDC in the first 4 stitches.
-In the 5th stitch, work a DC3tog cluster.
-(YO, insert your hook, pull up a loop, YO, pull through two loops.
-YO, insert your hook into the same space, pull up a loop, YO, pull through two loops.
-YO, insert your hook into the same space again, pull up a loop, YO, pull through two loops.
-YO and pull through all four loops on your hook.) *HDC in the next 4 stitches, then work another DC3tog cluster.
-Repeat * to the end of the row.
+Row 4: HDC in the first 4 stitches.
+In the 5th stitch, work a DC3tog cluster. *HDC in the next 4 stitches, then work another DC3tog cluster in the next stitch.
+Repeat from * to the end of the row.
 You should end with 4 HDC into the last 4 stitches.
-Chain 2 and turn.
+CH 2 and turn.